microsoft/MSLab/README.md

  * 1_Prereq.ps1 will create folder structure and downloads some additional necessary files from internet
  * If you don't have an internet connection on your server, run this on internet connected machine, copy created files over and run 1_prereq.ps1 again

-**Step 5** Populate the Tools\SCVMM folder.
-Some of the applications and updates need to be unpacked into subfolders to expose setup.exe files. {Detail these}
+**Step 5** If you modified labconfig.ps1 to also deploy SCVMM, populate the Tools\SCVMM folder.
+If you downloaded SCVMM trial, run the exe file to extract it.
+Also extract SCVMM Update Rollups (extract MSP files from cabs)

 **Step 6** Right-click and run with PowerShell 2_CreateParentDisks.ps1
  * 2_CreateParentDisks.ps1 will check if you have Hyper-V installed, it will prompt you for Windows Server 2016 ISO file, nd the it will ask for packages (provide Cumulative Update and Servicing Stack Update).
 After that it will hydrate parent disks and Domain Controller.